-September 2007 • Most Westerners stick to the western edge of the country, a well-trod tourist trail from Istanbul along the Aegean coast to the Mediterranean Sea.
-Unfortunately the people who make their living off it are a somewhat jaded bunch.
-Selcuk (Ephesus) was a drag, but Bergama (Pergamon) was my first brush with Turkey's legendary hospitality.
-An older couple found me wandering the streets looking for a restaurant; it wasn't open because of Ramazan, so they pulled me inside their home and fed me dinner.
-We talked for a couple of hours, which is remarkable mostly because they didn't know a word of English.
+September 2007 • Most Westerners follow the western edge of the country, from Istanbul along the Aegean coast to the Mediterranean Sea.
+Unfortunately the people who make their living off that tourist trail are a jaded bunch.
+Selcuk (Ephesus) was a drag of nonstop time banditry, but Bergama (Pergamon) became the first brush with Turkey's legendary hospitality.
+An older couple found me wandering the streets looking for a restaurant.
+It wasn't open because of Ramazan, so they pulled me inside their home and fed me dinner.
+We talked for a couple of hours, leaning heavily on numbers and pantomime since we didn't speak the same language.

 First haircut, Bergama